mem48/geocompr/main.md

 The previous chapters provided an overview of spatial data classes in R, with a focus on simple features and rasters.
 This chapter is about getting spatial data onto your computer and then, perhaps after processing it with techniques described in this book, back out to the world.
 Geocomputation usually involves reading existing data, and saving it after processing sections.
-Therefore, knowing how to efficiently read and write spatial data is crucial (see sections \@ref(data-input) and \@ref(data-output)).
+Therefore, it is important be aware of the most often used spatial file format and their strong and weak sides (see section \@ref(file-formats)).
-For the same purposes, it is important be aware of the most often used spatial file format and their strong and weak sides (see section \@ref(file-formats)).
+For the same purposes knowing how to efficiently read and write spatial data is crucial (see sections \@ref(data-input) and \@ref(data-output)).
 We also include a section (\@ref(visual-outputs)) on visualization because outputting data in a human (not just computer) readable format enables non-programmers to benefit from your work.
 If your aim is to use geocomputation to improve the world, e.g. by encouraging evidence-based policies, this final stage is vital.